WHITE-HAT999/testtttt/README.md

 local function blurSignature(value)
 	if not value then
-		if lighting:FindFirstChild("SiriusBlur") then
+		if lighting:FindFirstChild("ControBlur") then
-			lighting:FindFirstChild("SiriusBlur"):Destroy()
+			lighting:FindFirstChild("ControBlur"):Destroy()
 		end
 	else
-		if not lighting:FindFirstChild("SiriusBlur") then
+		if not lighting:FindFirstChild("ControBlur") then
 			local blurLight = Instance.new("DepthOfFieldEffect", lighting)
-			blurLight.Name = "SiriusBlur"
+			blurLight.Name = "ControBlur"
 			blurLight.Enabled = true
 			blurLight.FarIntensity = 0
 			blurLight.FocusDistance = 51.6